elliot-nelson/7tonshark/content/posts/monorepo-principles/monorepo-principles.md

 tags: [monorepo, musings]
 ---

+{% image "./banner.png", "Three facets of a successful monorepo" %}

 I've been thinking about monorepos a lot recently, from a general, high-level perspective.
 Certain goals and concepts come up frequently no matter what type of monorepo you're managing, and I thought I'd jot some of them down.

 In my opinion, there are _three key facets_ to a successful monorepo: collocation, coherence, and standardization.
 Once combined, these facets provide a support structure that allows your developers to adopt a monorepo _mindset_.
 This mindset is a way of working that a monorepo both encourages and rewards: making small, focused, pull requests, paying costs for changes up front, having each change pay for itself, and so on.